Sandwich Attack

 Encrypted Mempools: Encrypt transactions until after ordering.

-Threshold Encryption: Encrypt until threshold reached, deterministic ordering.
+Threshold Encryption: Encrypt until a threshold is reached, allowing deterministic ordering.

-Slippage Protection: Fail transaction if price worse than threshold (prevents extreme sandwich).
+Slippage Protection: Fail transactions if the price is worse than a set threshold.

 Different defenses have different tradeoffs.